Lucas-zz/BatePapoUOL_BackEnd/README.md

 - POST ```/status```

 Every 15 seconds, the API will check the lastStatus of every user for an update older than 10 seconds and if confirmed, it'll remove the user from the DB.
-With this route it's possible to keep updating the user timestamp.
+With this route, it's possible to keep updating the user timestamp.
 Like before, the User needs to be specified through the request's headers:

 ### Data Sanitization